micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-20-rashi_en.md

 ### passuk 1
 <b>Elohim spoke.</b> אֱלֹקִים refers only to [God as] Judge.
 Since there are chapters in the Torah that if a person fulfills them he receives a reward, but if he does not fulfill them he does not receive punishment, I might think that the Ten Commandments are also of this type.
 Therefore the Torah writes: “Elohim spoke” — that He is a Judge who exacts punishment.
 <b>All these words.</b> This teaches that God said the Ten Commandments in one utterance, something that is impossible for man to utter.
-If this was so then why does the Torah repeat: “I am Adonoy” and “You must not have”?
+If this was so then why does the Torah repeat: “I am Hachem” and “You must not have”?
 Because He explicitly repeated each and every command separately.
 <b>Saying.</b> This teaches us that they replied “Yes” to a positive command and “no” to a negative command.

 ### passuk 2